menovikov/performance-engineer-cheatsheet/memory.md

 ### 2. Choose the right memory type
 - Higher DDR version means higher memory speed.
 - It matters where memory stick is physically located.
 Most modern programs require high concurrency, so NUMA over UMA is usually preferred.
-NUMA allows each CPU to have its own memory, which is faster than having single memory bus for all CPUs.
+NUMA allows each CPU (or group of CPUs) to have its own memory, which is faster than having single memory bus for all CPUs.
 - Memory channels are important.
 More channels mean more memory bandwidth.
 For example, Intel Core I7 supports up to 4 channels, which quadruples memory bandwidth compared to single-channel memory.

 To find out physical characteristics of memory plugged into motherboard, use: